 There is a rustic spot on the south end of Bear Lake between Garden City and Laketown.
-It has bush areas, shady spots, lots of rocks, and some rocky beach areas.
+It has bush areas, shady spots, lots of rocks, and some sandy beach areas.
 We can stay in the shade, or be on the beach or a mix of both.
 Pictures at the beach will have sunlight on the face.
-If you want a free location near the lake, and don’t mind the wild brush and rocks, then this is a great spot.
+If you want a free location near the lake, and some shade, then this is a great spot.
 We park on the main highway and walk down a short slope.
 Definitely wear sturdy shoes to handle the slope and rocks.
 I meet clients at 9am for the best shade.

 Rocking Ranch hill

 This location is just north of Garden City and has beautiful views of the lake and the west mountains.
 It is private land that I have permission to be there.
 I love this spot right after sunset when skin tones are soft and there’s no harsh sunlight.
 In the summer months the sun sets pretty late, between 7:30 – 8:30pm depending on the month.
 If you want pictures in the shade, then we need to meet at 7:30pm or later.
 After the sun sets we can have views of the lake too.